NotNolt/2009Scape/README.md

     * If Gradle run still does not work, launch the Client by navigating to Client/src/main/java/org.runite/jagex/Client
     * Right click on the client and select Run 'Client.main()'
     * Client debugging options can be found inside of config.json

 ### License

 We use the AGPL 3.0 which can be found <a href="https://www.gnu.org/licenses/agpl-3.0.en.html">here.</a> We **WILL NOT** change the license to fit your needs.

 ### Contact

-<h4>Reminder: Support for setting up your own server ended October 5th, 2020.
-If you can't figure it out feel free to ask in #help-me-pls and another user may be able to help you.</h4>
+<h4>Reminder: Developer support for setting up your own server ended October 5th, 2020.
+Do not ping/dm developers about setting up your server.
+If you can not figure out how to build the project feel free to ask inside of #help-me-pls and another community member may be able to help you out.</h4>
 Questions or concerns that are project specific?
 Join our <a href="https://discord.gg/43YPGND">Discord</a> and either message me directly, @ woahscam#8535 on Discord, or ask in the #help-me-pls section for community help.